 As I discussed in Covid-19 Update 3 markets spent much of March trying to price in the worst–case scenario for the global economy, and by any measure, what the market priced in was not good.
 The Australian share market fell 30 percent in the fastest market retreat ever seen in Australia.

 In March, job losses had commenced but we were only just beginning to understand the full impact the Corona virus would have on our lives, the community and the economy.
 To put this in perspective, most developed countries rely on consumer spending for about 60% of their economic activity.
 With restaurants, clubs, pubs and most shops closed, that puts a big dent in GDP.
 Being forward–looking, the share market had pre-emptively priced in a long and painful recession.

 Roll forward to April.
-As the real economy got worse, the financial markets recovered, rising almost 9 per cent in the month.
-This recovery can only be explained by the view that the collective opinion of all market participants is that the economic impact of C-19 is going to be less severe than they thought it would be in March.
+As the real economy got worse, the financial share market recovered, rising almost 9 per cent in the month.
+This recovery can only be explained by the view that the collective opinion of all market participants is that the economic impact of Covid-19 is going to be less severe than they thought it would be in March.

-The reality we face is that the ‘Great Lockdown’ will have very significant economic implications.
+The reality we face is that the ‘Great Lockdown’ will have very significant economic and share market implications.
 The International Monetary Fund has estimated the Australian economy will slump over 6.5 per cent in 2020, followed by a recovery in 2021.

 In the GFC the stream of bad news was seemingly endless – so too with the Great Lockdown.
 One day we have cause to be optimistic, the next we feel pessimistic.
 I’m afraid this will be the way of things for some time yet.
 As a result, we can expect a great deal more volatility in markets in the weeks and months ahead.